Amiinoz/RFM/README.md

-React app build with Gatsby and framer motion
+React app build with Gatsby frame work and framer motion for animation